maciejczyzewski/libchaos/README.md

 ### New hash function

 Anyone can create a function.
 You can add to this list a function that is not yours but it already exists.
-To make your own, remember that the following conditions are must met.
+To make your own, remember that the following conditions must be met.

 * __Unique name__ - That which does not exist yet.
 * __Informations__ - Date of creation, structure, first published, series, etc.